kaike909/kaike909/README.md

 - 👋 Hi, I’m Carlos Henrique Matano
-- 👀 I’m interested in a new oportunity to grow as a CS student
+- 👀 I’m interested in a new oportunity to grow as a Computer Science student
 - 🌱 I’m currently learning HTML, CSS, Alghorithms, Javascript and pyhton

 <!---